 5.3 Redevelopment plan under the Is there an approved redevelopment plan for the village under the Retirement Villages Act?
-Retirement Villages Act 1999 ☐ Yes ☒ No 7100 7000 The Retirement Villages Act may require a written redevelopment plate for certain types of redevelopment of the village and this is different to development approval.
-A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting or by the Department of Housing and Public Works.
-Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently ☐ Activities or games room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Auditorium ☐ Shop ⋈ BBQ area outdoors ⊠ Swimming pool [indoor/outdoor] ☑ Billiards room [heated/ not heated] ⊠ Bowling green [indoor/ outdoor] ☐ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) □ Chapel / prayer room ☐ Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] □ Community room or centre ☐ Dining room □ Workshop ⊠ Gardens ☐ Other □ Gym ⊠ Library Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).
+Retirement Villages Act 1999 ☐ Yes ☒ No 7.00.7000 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
+Note: see notice at end of development approval document ocument regarding inspection of the ts.
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently ☐ Activities or games room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Auditorium □ Shop ⋈ BBQ area outdoors ⊠ Swimming pool [indoor/outdoor] ☑ Billiards room [heated/ not heated ] ⊠ Bowling green [indoor/ outdoor ] ☐ Separate lounge in community centre ☐ Business centre (e.g. computers, printers, internet access) □ Chapel / prayer room ☐ Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] □ Community room or centre ☐ Dining room □ Workshop ☑ Gardens ☐ Other □ Gym ⊠ Library hat is not funded from the Genera s on access or sharing of facilities al Services Charge paid by residents or (e.g. with an aged care facility).
 Nil